 Apple iCloud sees your Mac computer as another sync’ed device as long as you have iCloud Photo Library turned on.
 Add a photo from any device and it adds to every other one, delete a photo from any device and it deletes from all.
 The Photos App has a version that runs on the Mac - so your Mac computer is like a mobile device in the way Photos works.
 You can, however specify original sized photos to be used on the Mac.
 Windows computers have a version of iCloud Photo Library which will download the pictures, but there is no Windows version of the Photos app, so there is no synchronizing.

 If you are a Geeks On Tour member, we have a full series of tutorial videos on Google Photos.
-Here are the videos for just getting started.
-Notice that there are a few labeled *Free, meaning you don’t need a membership to watch them.
+Here are the Learning Guides for getting started.